History of the Beowulf Manuscript

 - 1882 - Zupita publishes pictures of the Beowulf folios (pages) with Old English transliteration based on Thorkelin’s work.22 This allowed the public to view the original folios.

 - 2015 - Electronic Beowulf published online - Kirian published an electronic version of the original folios.
-Anyone now can see the original manuscript folios pages and enlarge it 300%.23
+Anyone now can see the original manuscript folios and enlarge them 300%.23

 References